-We offer a variety of resources for all individuals living with Alzheimer's Disease, as well as their caregivers.
+We offer a variety of resources that can be accesssed from home for those living with Alzheimer's disease and related dementias, as well as their caregivers.

 - Alzheimer’s disease or memory loss